ra7n1k/tor-scripts/README.md

 ### HTTP Request
 File: `query.py`

-This is for sending a HTTP request.
+This is for sending a HTTP request (alternatives to `curl` and `wget`).
 This supports Onion Services.
 You can use this by providing the Tor control password and the target URL.

 ## Modules